-Homeschooling is not a particularly popular method.
+Homeschooling is not a particularly popular method in New Zealand.
 Nevertheless, there are good online resources and support groups to help expat parents, such as the Home Education Foundation.

 The New Zealand Disability Strategy guides the work of government agencies on disability issues in New Zealand.
-All local schools and education services provide inclusive education.
-Teachers and educators are trained to support and believe in students with special needs.
-They encourage students to progress and achieve and value their contribution to the learning environment.
+All local schools and education services provide inclusive education, and teachers and educators are trained to support students with special needs.

-Resource Teachers: Learning and Behaviour service (RTLB) are specialists or teachers who work across a number of schools in New Zealand.
+Resource Teachers: Learning and Behaviour (known as RTLBs) are specialist teachers who work across a number of schools in New Zealand.
 They support schools and manage the additional learning needs of students in a number of ways.

-New Zealand also has a number of residential special schools (RSS).
-These schools are for students with educational needs relating to vision, hearing, and socialisation, behaviour, and learning.
+New Zealand also has a number of residential special schools, where children with educational needs relating to issues such as vision, hearing, socialisation, behaviour and learning can be enrolled.
 Parents of children with special needs can contact their local office to find out about enrolment.
 The New Zealand Ministry of Education has a well-developed website that will help prospective parents as well.